finbourne/lusid-sdk-python/sdk/docs/AborApi.md

     # Create an instance of the API class
     api_instance = api_client_factory.build(AborApi)
-    scope = 'scope_example' # str | The scope of the Abor to be deleted. code = 'code_example' # str | The code of the Abor to be deleted.
+    scope = 'scope_example' # str | The scope of the Abor.
+    code = 'code_example' # str | The code of the Abor.
 Together with the scope this uniquely identifies the Abor.

     # Objects can be created either via the class constructor, or using the 'from_dict' or 'from_json' methods
     # Change the lines below to switch approach